List of awards and nominations received by Mariah Carey

-American singer-songwriter and actress Mariah Carey has received many honors and awards throughout her career.
+American singer-songwriter Mariah Carey has received many awards and honors throughout her career.
 Three of her major achievements include: Billboard's Artist of the Decade (1990s), World Music Awards' Best Selling Female Artist of the Millennium and a Grammy Award for Best New Artist in 1991.
-Throughout her career, Carey has won 5 Grammy Awards, 19 World Music Awards and 15 Billboard Music Awards.
-Carey is also an inductee of the Songwriters Hall of Fame.
-In 2014, Carey was the eighth most awarded recording artist.
+Throughout her career, Carey has won a total of 6 Grammy Awards (including a Grammy Global Impact Award), 19 World Music Awards, 14 Billboard Music Awards and 10 American Music Awards.
+She is also an inductee of the Songwriters Hall of Fame.
+In 2014, she was the eighth most awarded recording artist.

 Carey's fifth studio album, Daydream received critical acclaim and the music industry took note of her success.
 Most notably Carey won many awards at the Billboard Music Awards, including the Hot 100 Singles Artist of the Year, Hot 100 Airplay ("Always Be My Baby"), Hot Adult Contemporary Artist of the Year and Special Award for 16 weeks at number-one for "One Sweet Day".
 Daydream went on to be one of the best-selling and most acclaimed albums of 1995.
 Despite this, Carey did not win any Grammy Awards at the 38th Annual Grammy Awards.
 In 2006, Carey's song "We Belong Together" was nominated for the Grammy Awards for Song of the Year but lost to U2.
 Vulture called it one of "the greatest Grammys snubs of all time" saying that the song "cemented a career resurgence for [Carey] and has aged flawlessly, becoming one of her best-known songs".
 The song won for Best R&B Song and Best Female R&B Vocal Performance.
 Her tenth studio album The Emancipation of Mimi received many award nominations including that for ten Grammy Awards.
+In 2024, the Recording Academy's Black Music Collective honored her with the Global Impact Award.